VelozUy/veloz/docs/THEME_GUIDE.md

 ## 🎯 Overview

-The Veloz theme system is built on a **single OKLCH-based color system** that provides precise color accuracy, excellent accessibility, and consistent visual hierarchy across the entire application.
+The Veloz theme system is built on a **modern OKLCH-based color system** that provides precise color accuracy, excellent accessibility, and consistent visual hierarchy across the entire application.
 This guide covers everything you need to know about using the theme system effectively.

+**Note**: For the complete theme system documentation, see [docs/THEME.md](docs/THEME.md).

 ### Key Principles